kinlane/api-plan/README.md

-# api-plan
+# Jekyll Hypermedia Client

-This is my api planning tool.
+This is a working Jekyll Hypermedia client